BarisAlbayrakIEEE/StructuralAnalysis/README.md

 Java has a strong-grade API with js while a medium-grade API with python.
 Java would not need wrapper classes in order to manage python objects of the SP.
 Python has a strong-grade API with js.
-Hence, in terms of the harmony, python would be the bbest language for the CS.
+Hence, I would select python in terms of the harmony with the other components.

 **Summary:**\
 The above arguments shows that C++ would not provide a significant performance difference.